Zzh-tju/Rotated-LD/README.md

 LD is the extension of knowledge distillation on localization task, which utilizes the learned bbox distributions to transfer the localization dark knowledge from teacher to student.

-LD stably improves over GFocalV1 about ~2.0 AP without adding any computational cost!
+LD stably improves over rotated detectors without adding any computational cost!

 ## Introduction